Ammar03s/Heart-Disease-Optimization/README.md

 This repository contains a comprehensive analysis and machine learning modeling and some optimization algorithms for a heart disease dataset.
 The project is divided into several parts:

+1. **Data Visualization**: So we can understand more about the data we are dealing with.
-1. **MLP and CNN Models**: Implementation and comparison of Multi-Layer Perceptron (MLP) and Convolutional Neural Network (CNN) models.
+2. **MLP and CNN Models**: Implementation and comparison of Multi-Layer Perceptron (MLP) and Convolutional Neural Network (CNN) models.
-2. **Neural Network weight optimization**: Application of various optimization algorithmsand comparing them: Genetic Algorithm (GA), Simulated Annealing (SA), Gradient Descent (GD), and Hill Climbing to improve the models (which we will need to run the randomized_optimization notebook).
+3. **Neural Network weight optimization**: Application of various optimization algorithmsand comparing them: Genetic Algorithm (GA), Simulated Annealing (SA), Gradient Descent (GD), and Hill Climbing to improve the models (which we will need to run the randomized_optimization notebook).
-3. **Swarm Optimization**: Utilizing Swarm Optimization to update the weights of a neural network with 1 hidden layer.
+4. **Swarm Optimization**: Utilizing Swarm Optimization to update the weights of a neural network with 1 hidden layer.

+  ## Data Visualization

-4. **Data Visualization**: Created a visualization notebook to understand the data we are dealing with.
+Simple visualization on the dataset to gain more knowledge on what we are working with.
+### Key Visualizations

+- **Target Distribution**: Distribution of the target variable indicating the presence of heart disease.
+- **Age vs. Max Heart Rate**: Scatter plot showing the relationship between age and maximum heart rate, colored by the presence of heart disease.
+- **Correlation Heatmap**: Heatmap revealing correlations between the features.
+- **Sex and Heart Disease**: Comparison of heart disease prevalence between males and females.
+**Note**: each graph have been explained breifly in the Notebook.

 ## MLP and CNN Models